Direct Seed Loans

 - Aid in the removal or management of residue

-To be eligible you must farm within the boundaries of one of the following conservation districts in eastern Washington: Adams, Asotin, Benton, Columbia, E. Klickitat, Foster Creek, Franklin, Grant, Lincoln, Okanogan, Pine Creek, Palouse, Palouse-Rock Lake, Pomeroy, S. Douglas, Spokane, Stevens, Walla Walla, and Whitman.
+To be eligible you must farm within the boundaries of one of the following conservation districts in eastern Washington: Adams, Asotin, Benton, Columbia, E. Klickitat, Foster Creek, Franklin, Grant, Lincoln, Okanogan, Pine Creek, Palouse, Palouse-Rock Lake, Pomeroy, S. Douglas, Snohomish (new!), Spokane, Stevens, Walla Walla, and Whitman.
 There are also participating districts in Idaho which include: Benewah, Idaho County, Kootenai-Shoshone and Latah.

 - Improves soil tilth: a no-till system increases aggregation making it easier for plants to establish roots with minimized compaction.